Velocidex/Linpmem/README.md

   -V, --version                      Print version
 ```

-If you want to compile the cli tool yourself, change to its directory.
-You can use `git submodule update --init --recursive` if you git-cloned linpmem (doesn't work with downloaded zips).
-Follow the instructions in the (cli) Readme to build it.
+If you want to compile the cli tool yourself, change to its directory and follow the instructions in the (cli) Readme to build it.
 Otherwise, just download the prebuilt program, it should work on *any* Linux.
-To load the kernel driver:
+To load the kernel driver with the cli tool:

 ```
 # pmem insmod path/to/linpmem.ko